On semigroup maximal operators associated with divergence-form operators with complex coefficients: Principal result of the paper

 To the best of our knowledge, boundedness of $\oM^{A}$ for general complex elliptic $A$ is unknown.

 The following is our principal result.

 \begin{theorem} Let $p\in (1,\infty)$ and $A\in\cA_{p}(\Omega)$.
 There exists $C>0$, that depends only on the $p$-ellipticity constants of $A$, such that

-\end{theorem} Unless the form $\gota$ is given by real coefficients, the semigroup $(T^{A}_{t})_{t>0}$ is neither bounded in $L^{\infty}(\Omega)$, nor positive \cite{Ouhabook}.
-The novelty of Theorem~\ref{t: M princ} is that the relevant literature known to us deals with semigroups of sub-positive contraction whose generators have a bounded holomorphic functional calculus in $L^{p}$ \cite{cowling} and \cite[Chapter~III]{Stein70}.
+\end{theorem} Unless the form $\gota$ is given by real coefficients, the semigroup $(T^{A}_{t})_{t>0}$ is neither bounded in $L^{\infty}(\Omega)$ nor positive \cite[Theorems 4.14, 4.2]{Ouhabook}.
+The novelty of Theorem~\ref{t: M princ} is that the relevant literature known to us deals with semigroups of sub-positive contraction whose generators have a bounded holomorphic functional calculus in $L^{p}$; see \cite{cowling} and \cite[Chapter~III]{Stein70}.

-The known methods allow to prove \eqref{eq: M princ} only in the case where $A$ is a complex rotation of a real matrix (see Section~\ref{s: M complex rot}).
-Namely, \cite{cowling,Stein 70} exploit the Hopf--Dunford--Schwartz maximal ergodic theorem and its generalizations, that is to say, the boundedness of the ergodic maximal operator associated with a positive contractive semigroup \cite[Chap.~VIII]{DunfordSchwartz1}, \cite[Chap.~4]{CW}, \cite{Akc75} and \cite{Garsia65}; see also \cite[Section~10.7.d]{HNVW2} for a summary of the known results in this direction.
+The known methods allow proving \eqref{eq: M princ} only in the case where $A$ is a complex rotation of a real matrix (see Section~\ref{s: M complex rot}).
+Namely, \cite{cowling,Stein 70} exploit the Hopf--Dunford--Schwartz maximal ergodic theorem and its generalizations, that is to say, the boundedness of the {\it maximal ergodic operator} (defined in \eqref{eq: MaxErgOp} for the case of divergence-form operators) associated with a positive contractive semigroup \cite[Chap.~VIII]{DunfordSchwartz1}, \cite[Chap.~4]{CW}, \cite{Akc75} and \cite{Garsia65}; see also \cite[Section~10.7.d]{HNVW2} for a summary of the known results in this direction.
 However, in the case of complex matrices $A$ there is no general result that replaces the Hopf--Dunford--Schwartz maximal ergodic theorem.
-Instead, the boundedness of the maximal ergodic operator associated with $(T^{A}_{t})_{t>0}$ will be a consequence of our Theorem~\ref{t: M princ}.
+Instead, the boundedness of the maximal ergodic operator associated with $(T^{A}_{t})_{t>0}$ will be an immediate consequence of our Theorem~\ref{t: M princ}.